 The symmetric dial sports a pair of chronograph indicators (30-minute totalizer at 12 o’clock and a 12-hour counter at 6 o’clock) as well as a pair of retrograde sub-dials: a retrograde seconds display at 9 o’clock and a retrograde date indicator at 3.

-While the way the date display operates doesn’t look especially spectacular (it just back to position one just once a month), the retrograde seconds hand actually moves in quite a mesmerizing way.
+While the way the date display operates doesn’t look especially spectacular (it just back to position one just once a month), the retrograde seconds hand actually moves in a mesmerizing way.
 You can actually spend minutes watching the way it ticks upwards and then instantly jumps back to zero every thirty seconds.

 While a monopusher device would probably look more organic here, the traditional pair of chronograph push-pieces, too, looks good.
 Even the deliberately oversized setting/winding crown doesn’t look too massive here.
 In fact, it feels just right.